Single-unit study

 LSB492 Microbiology

 Optometrists require a strong knowledge base in microbiology for their professional practice and on which to base future studies within their discipline.A detailed knowledge of infectious agents, their structure, prevalence and pathogenicity will enable you to apply these concepts to infection control to prevent the transmission of disease and to understand the mode of action of antimicrobials.
-You will also study infectious agents that are aetiological agents of disease states of the eyes or of public health significance, and appropriate methods for the management and treatment of these disease states.
+You will also study infectious agents that are aetiological agents of diseases of public health significance or of the eye, and appropriate methods for the management and treatment of these disease states.
 Basic knowledge of biology and chemistry is assumed for this unit.

 LSB625 Diagnostic Endocrinology